overtrack-gg/overtrack-twitch-extension/README.md

 # Support us

-If you like OverTrack, consider becoming a [subscriber](https://overtrack.gg/subscribe).
+If you like OverTrack, consider becoming a [subscriber](https://overtrack.gg/subscribe), or donating on [kofi](https://ko-fi.com/synap5e).